csokai/example-application/README.md

 # Example Application Repository

 This is an application repository to perform *Operations on Pull Request* via an environment repository.
-It runs a GitHub Workflow to build a container image on a new release, and triggers a workflow in the environment repository to create a pull request with the new application version.
+It runs a GitHub Workflow to build a container image on a new release, and triggers a workflow in the environment repository to create a pull request with the new application version.Test

 ## Requirements